npm/policies/privacy.md

 payment card data only as long as you use paid npm services.

-### <a id="potential-customers">npm collects data about current and potential customers.</a>

-npm's sales and marketing teams collect information about npm users who might like to try npm paid services, as individuals or through organizations. npm also collects data about customer personnel, such as lists of people who need Enterprise registry accounts or access to channels for technical support.
-When npm's sales and marketing teams send email to current and potential customers, they collect data about whether those messages get read, and whether readers follow hyperlinks.

-npm's sales team also uses public World Wide Web searches and paid business databases to research who users work for, and their positions, based on account data like name or email address.
-The vast majority of this data is publicly available.

-npm uses data about current and potential customer personnel to:

--   ensure npm meets its obligations to provide access, support, and other services under contracts for paid services

--   decide which people to contact about product announcements, service changes, and new features

--   ensure that people who opt out do not receive any more messages about npm services and upgrades

--   keep track of how users express interest in npm products and services over time

--   decide who should receive email about product announcements, service changes, and new features

 ### <a id="contact-data">npm collects data about correspondence.</a>

 npm collects data about you when you send npm support requests, legal